funkymrrogers/acd-backups/README.md

 So what are the takeaways?
 * For now, `dd` will be documented as single file restore method.
 Please submit pull requests if further testing reveals an easier way to perform a single file restore.

+### Both `cp` and `dd` through encfs > ACDFuse > acd are slow
+Using `cp` or `dd` to copy files out of the unencrypted view is noticably slow.

+So what are the takeaways?
+* Depending on the type of dataset, and restore requirements consider using the full dataset restore method.
+Full dataset restore will only alter files which differ from the ACD copy.

 ### Backup or archive this is not
 A backup in the traditional sense is a point-in-time copy of data to be used for restore.
 Several point-in-time backups might make up an archive (one definition of archive).
 Archive can also refer to the practice of de-staging cold data out of the hot data storage...